marcoagpinto/aoo-mozilla-en-dict/README.md

 I am only improving the en_GB... en_US and en_CA are improved by Kevin Atkinson and, for those two, the best is to contact Kevin directly in his repositories: http://wordlist.aspell.net AND https://sourceforge.net/projects/wordlist/files/Hunspell

-Every month I will release an update for Mozilla and for OpenOffice it will take longer because there are 10 000s of people downloading and I don't want to overload the servers.
+Every month I will release an en_GB update for Mozilla and for OpenOffice it will take longer because there are 10 000s of people downloading and I don't want to overload the servers.

 Please notice the "en_GB_speller_for_Mozilla+AOO+LO_2013+.txt" above where I keep a log of all the changes.